Tempo School: Extracurricular activities

-A number of clubs are available at the school, including Coding, Young Engineers, Middle School Leadership, Math, Computers, Chess, Ski Club and AP Courses for the upper school student.
+A number of clubs are available at the school, including Coding, Young Engineers, Middle School Leadership, Math, Quiz Club, Computers, Chess, Student Council, Art, PE for grades 5 to 12 and AP Courses for the upper school student.

 From Grade 9 on, students can run for positions in the Student Council, which organizes sports tournaments, dances, hot lunches, volunteering opportunities, fundraisers, and social events for the high school.
 A Grad Committee organizes the Grade 12 graduation.

-Tempo has a prolific Speech and Debate team whose members have won numerous medals at regional and provincial speech and debate tournaments, in English and French.
+The school has a prolific Speech and Debate team whose members have won medals at speech and debate tournaments, in English and French.
 The school hosts an intramural debate tournament for junior high students before the winter holiday, as well as the George Cormack Invitational Debate Tournament for senior high debaters across Edmonton.
-Some students also participate in the High School Model United Nations, where Tempo has been quite successful.
+Some students also participate in the High School Model United Nations.

+In the spring of 2026, an association football team for boys in Grades 10-12 was introduced.